Asset Tokenization | Token Tool

 To tokenize an asset, an issuer must first identify the asset representing the tokens created.
 This asset will serve as the underlying value backing the tokens being issued and transferred to investors.

 Other terminologies used to describe tokenized assets are, tokenized securities, security tokens, NFTs, and/or tokens.
 It is important to note that depending on the set up and underlying value pegged to the tokens, some NFTs and tokens, are not necessarily a tokenized asset.
 Meaning they are not backed by real life assets, security tokens on the other hand are tokenized assets.
+A significant use case is tokenized real estate, offering investors fractional ownership and increased liquidity in the real estate market.

 1. Identify jurisdiction for tokenized asset issuance